Victoria Cross for Australia: Conferment

 Awards are granted by the Governor-General with the approval of the Sovereign.
 The warrant for the Victoria Cross for Australia differs markedly from the Imperial warrant.
 The new warrant does not specify any particular process for recommendations, though it is expected that any recommendation will pass through the military hierarchy to the Minister for Defence.
 The new warrant also allows for "other persons determined by the Minister [for Defence] for the purposes of this regulation."
 Author Robert Macklin has speculated that this has opened up the field of eligibility to policemen and women or civilians during a terrorist act.
 He goes on to say that by "separating the VC from its traditional roots the Hawke government can be accused, with some justice, of devaluing the honour ..."
 Subsequent awards of the Victoria Cross for Australia to the same individual shall be made in the form of a bar to the Cross.
 Where a person has been awarded a second or three or more awards, the post nominals "VC and Bar" or "VC and Bars" may be used.

 The Victoria Cross for Australia is the highest award in the Australian Honours Order of Precedence.
 As such, it takes precedence over all other Australian orders and decorations, except the Imperial Victoria Cross, with which it shares equal precedence.
 This postnominal is valid only for the recipient and is not transferred to the recipient's heirs.
 "Tradition holds that even the most senior officer will salute a Victoria Cross recipient as a mark of the utmost respect for their act of valour."
-Whilst it has been a tradition for many years to salute a Victoria Cross recipient the Australian Army Ceremonial Manual, Volume 1, Annex B to Chapter 13 states "Victoria Cross winners, unless they are serving commissioned officers in the armed forces, are not saluted".
+While it has been a tradition for many years to salute a Victoria Cross recipient the Australian Army Ceremonial Manual, Volume 1, Annex B to Chapter 13 states "Victoria Cross winners, unless they are serving commissioned officers in the armed forces, are not saluted".
 Air Chief Marshal Angus Houston saluted Trooper Mark Donaldson after he received his VC.
 Under Section 103, Subsection (4), of the Veterans' Entitlements Act 1986, the Australian Government pays a Victoria Cross Allowance to any service person awarded the medal.
 The act set this amount at A$3,230 per year.
 Since 20 September 2005, this amount has been indexed annually in line with Australian Consumer Price Index increases.
 This amount is in addition to any amount that the veteran may be awarded under the general decoration allowance of $2.10 per fortnight.